Coronavirus, a highly aggressive pathogen!

-On May 22, 2020, we filed a patent application in the United States for a new treatment for Coronavirus infections, including COVID-19.
-Our patent application covers composition subject matter pertaining to small molecules for inhibition of the main Coronavirus protease (Mpro), an enzyme that is essential for viral replication.
-The small molecules covered by the patent application were computer modelled and designed by Dr. Steve N. Slilaty, our CEO.
+- On May 22, 2020, we filed a patent application in the United States for a new treatment for Coronavirus infection.
+Our patent application covers composition subject matter pertaining to small molecules to inhibit the Coronavirus proteases.